-Cpl Resources Plc and/or its subsidiary companies (‘Cpl Group’) is committed to protecting all personal, special, and criminal categories of data held on you.
+Cpl Resources and/or its subsidiary companies (‘Cpl Group’) are committed to protecting all personal, special, and criminal categories of data held on you.

 As such, we want you, the ‘data subject’, to understand how we collect, use, store, and share your personal data.
 We also want you understand what rights you can invoke to help you to protect your privacy.
 In this regard, it is important that you read this Privacy Notice and understand how we use your personal data.
 Please note that we reserve the right to update this Privacy Notice as required.